Britannicus: Rise of Nero

-Thanks to a strong mother like Agrippina, an ambitious, experienced and charismatic woman, who was powerful and eloquent at court, the rise of Nero was both fast and unstoppable.
 In 49, during the term of consul-elect Mammius Pollio (March–June), Domitius was betrothed to his sister Octavia and thus became his equal in rank.
-Tacitus suggests this move had the support of those who feared the vengeance of Britannicus against those who wronged his mother.
+Tacitus suggests that move had the support of those who feared the vengeance of Britannicus against those who wronged his mother.

-Through the insistence of Pallas, his father was convinced to adopt Domitius as his son.
-Claudius was convinced to do as Augustus had done in adopting Gaius and Lucius Caesar, and as Tiberius had done in adopting Germanicus despite having a son already.
-It was in February 50 that his father passed a law adopting Domitius into the Claudii and naming him Nero, and Domitius became "Nero Claudius Caesar".
-Nero and Britannicus then became joint-heirs to the emperor, and Agrippina was then given the honorable and high-ranking title of Augusta.
+By the insistence of Pallas, his father was convinced to adopt Domitius as his son.
+Claudius was convinced to do as Augustus had done in adopting Gaius and Lucius Caesar and as Tiberius had done in adopting Germanicus although he already had a son.
+In February 50, his father passed a law adopting Domitius into the Claudii and naming him Nero, and Domitius became "Nero Claudius Caesar".
+Nero and Britannicus then became joint heirs to the emperor, and Agrippina was then given the title of Augusta.

-In AD 51, his brother Nero assumed the toga virilis despite not yet being 14.
-The Senate also decided then that Nero should hold the consulship during his twentieth year (AD 56) and, as consul-elect, that he should enjoy imperium proconsulare ("proconsular authority") beyond the limits of Rome with the title of princeps iuventutis ("prince of the youth of Rome").
+In AD 51, his brother Nero assumed the toga virilis although he was not yet 14.
+The Senate also decided then that Nero should hold the consulship during his twentieth year (AD 56) and that as consul-elect, that he should enjoy imperium proconsulare ("proconsular authority") beyond the limits of Rome with the title of princeps iuventutis ("prince of the youth of Rome").
 The progress of Nero seems to have followed in the footsteps of Gaius and Lucius Caesar.
 To mark the occasion, a donative was given to the soldiery of Rome, and presents to the people.
-His step-brother's status, along with that of Agrippina, is echoed on contemporary coinage.
+His stepbrother's status, along with that of Agrippina, is echoed on contemporary coinage.